Custom Insert Molding Service

 Thermoplastic Elastomer

-TPE (Thermoplastic Elastomer) is a versatile material that combines the flexibility of rubber with the ease of processing typical of plastics.
-It is known for its excellent elasticity, weather resistance, and ability to be molded at high temperatures.
-It is also recyclable, making it an eco-friendly choice for many applications.
+TPE (Thermoplastic Elastomer) combines the flexibility of rubber with the ease of processing typical of plastics.
+It is know for its excellent elasticity and weather resitance.

-In injection molding, TPE is a popular choice for producing parts that require soft-touch surfaces, impact resistance, and flexibility, such as seals, grips, and gaskets.
-Its thermoplastic nature allows it to be easily molded into complex shapes, offering excellent precision and cost-effectiveness.
+TPE injection molding is a popular choice for producing parts that require soft-touch surfaces, impact resistance, and flexibility, such as seals, grips, and gaskets.

 tpe injection molding